NikiKras/TaskForVisualizationPython/README.md

 + charges — amount of insurance payment.
 # Case
 I am an analyst at a medical insurance company.
 My team is preparing a large study about the firm’s clients.
-I agreed with the manager that i would study the data and bring useful schedules for the next meeting.
+I agreed with the manager that I would study the data and bring useful schedules for the next meeting.
-# What i did:
+# What I did:
 1. Imported Libraries
 2. Configured the chart display throughout the document.
 3. Downloaded insurance.csv dataset in Jupyter Notebook.